Managing a redundancy process is difficult for any business.

-Rushing through this stage can make life very challenging further down the line and can often lead to difficult conversations and unpleasant surprises.
+Rushing through this stage can make life very challenging further down the line.
+It can often lead to difficult conversations and unpleasant surprises.

 Taking the time to understand the intricacies of your employees’ roles, and their day to day tasks, not only makes pooling decisions much easier, but can often help you to understand whether there might be an alternative to redundancy.

-It’s all-too-common for us to see people rushing into the redundancy process in order to get it over and done with as quickly as possible, only to realise that some more time spent planning things up front would have made the whole process run much more smoothly.
+It’s all-too-common for us to see people rushing into the redundancy process in order to get it done as quickly as possible.
+Then they realise that some more time spent planning things up front would have made the process run more smoothly.

 2. Document Everything